Abudi7/imp-status/readme.md

 # System Status Project
-In this project, we created a web application to manage system statuses.
-We used the Symfony framework and MySQL database.
+In this project, we have developed a web application using the Symfony framework and MySQL database to manage system statuses.
+The application allows Admin to create, edit, and delete system statuses,and regular users can subscribe and unsubscribe to them.
+Additionally, it provides a list of system statuses and their current status.

 ## Features
 The application has the following features:

-User authentication and authorization.
+- User authentication and authorization.
-Adding, editing, and deleting system statuses.
+- Adding, editing, and deleting system statuses.
-Subscribing and unsubscribing to system statuses.
+- Subscribing and unsubscribing to system statuses.
-Displaying the list of system statuses.
+- Displaying the list of system statuses.

 ## Technologies Used
-The following technologies were used in this project:
+The project utilizes the following technologies:

 * Symfony 6.2: PHP web application framework.
 * MySQL: Relational database management system.